b4co/TelegramBots/README.md

 #### Telegram Bot using Webhook

 Commands(bot must be admin & it should be a supergroup):
+ * /add (run this bfore anything, saves the group info so /settopic can work)
  * /ban
  * /unban
  * /blacklist [for users banned with /ban]